 The Differences Between OHA and BAH Payments

-Active duty members who are stationed overseas (except for Alaska and Hawaii) and are authorized to live off-base at government expense do not receive a Basic Allowance for Housing (BAH).
+Active duty members who are stationed overseas (except for Alaska and Hawaii) and are authorized to live off-base earn a special housing allowance since they do not receive a Basic Allowance for Housing (BAH) while stationed overseas.
 Instead, they receive a different allowance, called Overseas Housing Allowance, or OHA.
 There are more than 50,000 military members and their families overseas serving our country each year with a cost of about $1.5 - 2 billion annually spent for housing allowances.

 The Difference Between OHA and BAH